 The Appellate Division, First Department did not inform its analysis of what constitutes "discipline" with the public policy concerns that inspired the educational tenure system and § 3020-a.
-It was content to repeat the refrain of cases that address "discipline" between an education employer and tenured education employee and state that "the exclusive avenue to discipline a tenured pedagogue is Education Law § 3020-a."
-The Court further equated COIB's imposition of a fine to § 3020-"discipline" because a "fine" is listed among those penalties that § 3020-a permits.
+It was content to repeat the refrain of cases addressing "discipline" in the context of disputes between an education employer and tenured education employee and state that "the exclusive avenue to discipline a tenured pedagogue is Education Law § 3020-a."
+The Court further equated COIB's imposition of a fine to § 3020-a "discipline," simply because a "fine" is listed among those penalties that § 3020-a permits.
 Rosenblum v.
 New York City Conflicts of Interest Bd., 75 A.D.3d 426, 427 (1st Dep't 2010).
 See Education Law § 3020-a(4)(a) (listing a "written reprimand, a fine, suspension for a fixed time without pay, or dismissal" as the penalties that a hearing officer may impose pursuant to § 3020-a).

 This superficial analysis falls short of the approach that this Court set out in Holt v.
 Board of Education of Webutuck Central School District.
 After consideration of the public policy concerns that motivated the state legislature, this Court decided in Holt that language that "may appear to some to be in the nature of a 'reprimand' within the literal meaning of that word" as it appears among the penalties that § 3020-a permits "falls far short of the sort of formal reprimand contemplated by the statute."
 52 N.Y.2d at 633.
+This Court concluded that "[S]ection 3020-a of the Education Law was not intended by the Legislature to apply to such evaluations and does not require a formal hearing as a prerequisite to the inclusion of such documents in the teachers' personnel file."
+Id. at 632.
+Analysis of the structure and purpose of § 3020-a - which the court below did not engage in - leads to a similar conclusion that §3020-a was not intended to preempt all apparently "disciplinary" proceedings against tenured educational employees in all contexts - certainly not to preempt proceedings brought by a body such as COIB, which is charged with enforcing a distinct statutory scheme and which does not employ the public servants against whom it brings ethics charges.